×

 Types of Storage Classes

-In C Programming Language, there are four types of storage classes.
+In C there are four commonly used storage classes:

 • Example: